tmytokai/UnityCindy3D/docs/documents/unityeditor.md

 ## Getting Started

-1. Download the code of Viewer from the [Downloads page](https://github.com/tmytokai/UnityCindy3D/tree/master/Downloads/).
+1. Download the code of Viewer from the [Downloads page](https://github.com/tmytokai/UnityCindy3D/releases) and extract it.
 1. Launch the Unity Editor.
 1. Open "UnityCindy3D/Viewer" folder.
 1. Double click "Viewer" icon in the Assets panel to open the game scene.